LAST REVIEWED Apr 21 2021 6 MIN READ

 Workers today are half as likely to expect Social Security to be a major source of income in retirement than current retirees.
 Among those workers, twice as many young people don’t expect Social Security to be a source of retirement income at all, in comparison to those 45 and older.

-Social Security benefits are not increasing in 2016, as officials cite low inflation rates, though many Americans have noted higher costs of living.
-Furthermore, file and suspend is being eliminated, meaning that when a primary worker suspends Social Security benefits, a spouse or child that depends on those benefits can no longer receive Social Security payments.
-Solutions like gradually increasing the retirement age to 67 and potentially beyond are also not going to fully address the underlying problem: there simply isn’t enough money
+In recent years, Social Security benefits haven’t increased much – some years not at all though many Americans have noted higher costs of living.
+(Look up the latest Social Security cost of living adjustment information here.)
+Furthermore, file and suspend is eliminated, meaning that when a primary worker suspends Social Security benefits, a spouse or child that depends on those benefits can no longer receive Social Security payments.
+Solutions like gradually increasing the retirement age to 67 and potentially beyond are also not going to fully address the underlying problem: there simply isn’t enough money.

 Retirement savings are therefore critical to a secure financial future.